F1 Score vs ROC AUC vs Accuracy vs PR AUC: Which Evaluation Metric Should You Choose?

 There are many questions that you may have right now:

-- When accuracy is a better evaluation metric than ROC AUC?
+- When is accuracy a better evaluation metric than ROC AUC?

 - What is the F1 score good for?

-As always it depends, but understanding the trade-offs between different metrics is crucial when it comes to making the correct decision.
+As always, it depends, but understanding the trade-offs between different metrics is crucial when it comes to making the correct decision.

-In this blog post I will:
+In this blog post, I will:

-- Talk about some of the most common binary classification metrics like F1 score, ROC AUC, PR AUC, and Accuracy
+- Talk about some of the most common binary classification metrics, like F1 score, ROC AUC, PR AUC, and accuracy.

-- Compare them using an example binary classification problem
+- Compare them using an example binary classification problem.

-- tell you what you should consider when deciding to choose one metric over the other (F1 score vs ROC AUC).
+- Tell you what you should consider when deciding to choose one metric over the other (F1 score vs. ROC AUC).

 Ok, let’s do this!